gdsbook/book/notebooks/05_choropleth.md

 x
 ```

-And we will know run quantile classification:
+And we will now run quantile classification:

 ```python
 ties = mapclassify.Quantiles(x, k=5)